Alfresco/docs-alfresco/sap/5.1/config/advanced.md

 The SAP Connector offers a couple of predefined content model types which accomplishes the different tasks of the available jobs.
 This section describes all available content model types with their purpose.

-The available content model types are closely related to the availble SAP Connector jobs ([Configuring jobs](#configure-jobs)) and SAP Connector behaviors ([Configuring behaviors](#configure-behaviors)).
+The available content model types are closely related to the available SAP Connector jobs ([Configuring jobs](#configure-jobs)) and SAP Connector behaviors ([Configuring behaviors](#configure-behaviors)).
 The types are already prepared with the necessary aspects.

 The SAP Connector offers the following predefined content model types: